NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Reading the Knob

 There's a similar mechanism for the knob.
 The library defines an object called `knob1`, and calls a callback (`knobs_update_cb`) when it's value changes.

 You can access the current value of the knob with `knob1.getCurrentPos()`.
 The knob can turn indefinitely in either direction and the number will grow and shrink accordingly.
-You can also set the current knob value with `knob1->setCurrentPos()` (see `knob_pressed()` in the example).
+You can also set the current knob value with `knob1->setCurrentPos()` (see `knob_pressed()` in the example). o

-Checkout `Open->Examples->Remote->knob_and_buttons.ino` and the `libraries/RotaryEncoder/RotaryEncoder.h` for details.
+Look at `Open->Examples->Remote->knob_and_buttons.ino` and the `libraries/RotaryEncoder/RotaryEncoder.h` for details.
 Run the example and turn the knob.
 The knob has a builtin button, too.
 It works just like the other buttons.

 ### Writing to the LCD

 The remote has a fancy LCD screen with an RGB LED backlight (it's this: https://www.sparkfun.com/products/14073).

+The `Radio` library sets up the lcd for you as an object called `lcd`.

+THe `knobs_and_buttons.ino` example shows how to use it:  It displays the value of the knob and lets you move it's location around on the display.

+Here are the basic commands.

+* `lcd.clear()` clears the display
+* `lcd.home()` move the cursor to the top left position.
+* `lcd.print(char *)` write some text to the display.
+It works with `int`, `float`, `char *`, etc.
+* `lcd.setCursor(int c, int r)` Move the cursor to the `c` position of row `r`.

+There's some other fancy stuff you can do, too, like scrolling, changing the contrast setting, and changing the backlight color.
+Checkout the examples, but note that the examples all assume I2C connectivity, but the remote uses `SoftwareSerial`, so you'll have to adapt/copy from the examples rather than running them directly.

 ### Reading the Gimbals